githubarj/Self-Driving-Car/README.md

-# Self Driving Car with Javascript and Neural Networks
+# Self Driving Car with Javascript and Neural Networks.

 This is a projects that simulates a self driving car.
 It utilises Neural Networks written in **JavaScript**.
 It also has visualization of the Neural Network working.